ajcr/ajcr.github.io/_posts/2020-6-25-stride-guide-part-2.md

 ---
 layout: post
 title: An Illustrated Guide to Shape and Strides (Part 2)
+synopsis: Exploring how manipulating stride lengths can transpose an array, as well as C vs. Fortran contiguity.
 ---

 Part 2 follows on from the key concepts of strided arrays introduced in the [previous post]({{ site.baseurl }}/stride-guide-part-1/) and examines how NumPy implements other fundamental array concepts using strides: